shader-slang/shader-slang.github.io/docs/reflection-api.md

 }
 ```

-### Iterating functions
+### Iterating Functions
 Slang also provides information about other functions.
 This information can be accessed from `slang::FunctionReflection`.

-Here is an example of how you can access the information of a function,
+Here is an example of how you can access the information of a function:

 ```cpp
 auto funcReflection = program->getLayout()->findFunctionByName("ordinaryFunc");